We're re-branding as Future Friendly

 The app will maintain the user’s engagement through gamification, social marketing, and a token scheme.

 CREATING A 'RACE TO THE TOP'

-The whole credibility of the system rests on how verifiable each piece of information is, and this can be achieved through new technologies already released together with a novel combination of verification steps.
+The whole credibility of the system rests on how verifiable each piece of information is, and this can be achieved with the help of crowdsourcing to verify the information.

 Who pays for it?
 Companies will get the initial service free, but like with Linked-In, they will need to register and pay a fee (starting at around £60 per local outlet) to gain additional services.

 Future Friendly will provide a white-label platform for charities and local voluntary organisations to have their own app.
 This enables them to engage their supporters in approaching businesses as part of the charity's campaigning, fundraising, and programme delivery activities.

 Promise2030 will be a community interest company - giving profits to charity.
 We'll be able to offer incentives and rewards to users who gather the information, and profits will go to participating charities.